 - Google Blog Converters 1.0 uses Python to convert between Blogger, LiveJournal, MovableType, and WordPress.

 - Blogger can now export the entire contents of a blog, over at Blogger in Draft.

 - Gmail Backup allows you to backup your emails in EML format and optionally upload them again into a separate Gmail account.

 - Gmail provides IMAP access, so you can use OfflineIMAP to backup and sync your complete archive in standard UNIX maildir format, usable by Mutt, Thunderbird and most sane e-mail clients.
 See this blog post for more details.

 - POP access is a very simple way to continuously download all your emails in Gmail to your favorite email client.
 This method doesn't preserve the label/folder structure, though - but does include your emails that are sent from Gmail.

-- You may also want to consider setting up forwarding of all your emails in Gmail to a Yahoo account or some other email provider (that has enough quota to work as your archive).
+- You may also want to consider setting up forwarding of all your emails in Gmail to an Outlook account or some other email provider (that has enough quota to work as your archive).